juxt/bidi/README.md

 ### WrapMiddleware

-You can wrap the resulting handler in Ring middleware as usual.
+You can wrap the target handler in Ring middleware as usual.
 But sometimes you need to specify that the handlers from certain patterns are wrapped in particular middleware.